 LDPE 2mil to 6mil gusseted (attached or unattached to bag)

 LDPE 2mil-8mil and co-extruded formed (attached or unattached to bag)

 Custom barrier styles

-Berry Plastics Tapes and Coatings Division FIBC adheres to all established performance standards for Flexible Intermediate Bulk Containers (FIBC) as recommended by the Chemical Packaging Committee of of the International Organization for Packaging Professionals (IOPP), in conjunction with the Materials Transportation Bureau of the US Department of Transportation and the Flexible Intermediate Bulk Container Association (FIBCA).
+Berry Plastics FIBC adheres to all established performance standards for Flexible Intermediate Bulk Containers (FIBC) as recommended by the Chemical Packaging Committee of of the International Organization for Packaging Professionals (IOPP), in conjunction with the Materials Transportation Bureau of the US Department of Transportation and the Flexible Intermediate Bulk Container Association (FIBCA).
 FIBCs are also known by generic names including bulk bags and semi-bulk containers.

 FIBCs must pass all performance tests with no loss of content, breakage, tears, safety concerns, or handling complications.
 Below in an abbreviated form are the performance tests with which every FIBC should comply:

 Drop Test – FIBC is dropped free-fall onto a concrete floor striking squarely on its base.
 Drop height is 2 ft 6 in for non-hazardous materials; 4 ft for hazardous materials.